StefannKoo/Virtual-Book-Library/README.md

 - [Used By](#-used-by)
 - [License](#-license)
 ## App Features
 As a user, u can create a new account from the signup page or u can log in if u already have an account on the sign-up page.
 To create a new account you must enter your name, last name, date of birth, username, and password and choose your photo.
-If some of this data is not valid all fields will be cleared.

 <img src="gifs/sign-up-record.gif">
+If you don't enter all fields it will alert you to enter empty field.

 If you are not logged in u can also search books by book name by typing it in the input field.